How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 Classical computers solve the factoring problem (underlying RSA) and discrete logarithm problem (underlying ECC) exponentially slowly — which is why they are secure.
 A sufficiently powerful quantum computer running Shor's algorithm could solve these problems in polynomial time, rendering RSA and ECC effectively broken.

-Current quantum computers are not yet powerful enough to break real-world encryption.
+Current threat level: Today's quantum computers are not yet powerful enough to break real-world encryption.
 But nation-states are collecting encrypted traffic today to decrypt later when quantum computers become capable — a strategy called "harvest now, decrypt later."
 Any data encrypted today with RSA/ECC that must remain secret for 10+ years is already at risk.

-• ML-DSA (CRYSTALS-Dilithium) — for digital signatures.
+• ML-DSA (CRYSTALS-Dilithium): For digital signatures.
 Replacing ECDSA and RSA signatures.

 Encryption Best Practices — For Developers and Individuals

-Encryption Checklist
+✓ Encryption Checklist

 Amardeep Maroli